Mika (singer): Philanthropy

 In 2012, Mika offered tickets and flights to one of his shows anywhere in the world to raise money for the UK charity London's Air Ambulance, in conjunction with members of the Mika Fan Club (MFC).
 The resulting raffle raised more than £6,600.

 In both 2012 and 2013, Mika contributed some of his doodles to the UK charity Epilepsy Action's National Doodle Day auction.
 His doodles raised more than £1000 for the organization.

 Mika participated in the televised January 2013 Les Enfoirés, a yearly charity show, at Bercy Arena in France.
 Several of the songs he performed on appear on the Les Enfoirés 2-disc CD La Boîte À Musique Des Enfoirés released September 2013 and the single disc DVD released in March 2013.

 For Christmas 2014, Mika contributed a design to a collection of Christmas cards sold in Italy, the proceeds of which went to the European Association for Research in Surgical Oncology.
 The original design was also auctioned off for charity, raising €1,075.

-Over the years, Mika has supported the French charitable organisation Imagine for Margo/Children without Cancer.
-In 2014 and 2015, Mika and the late photographer Peter Lindbergh worked together on an advertising campaign for the charity.
+Mika has been a long-time supporter of the French charitable organisation Imagine for Margo/Children without Cancer.
+In 2014 and 2015, he and the late photographer Peter Lindbergh worked together on an advertising campaign for the charity.
 Mika's image continues to be used in ads for the organisation and in December 2020 Mika performed a concert to benefit the charity at the pediatric department of the French Institut Curie that was broadcast live on Facebook.

 In December 2015, Mika visited Lebanon with UNHCR, the UN Refugee Agency, and spent time with refugees who had been forced to flee their homes during the ongoing conflict in Syria.
 Since then, he has made several video messages in support of this organisation and in November 2017 was a special guest at a UNHCR charity event held in Milan.

 Mika hosted the charity show Le Gala des Pieces Jaunes at the Zénith in Paris in support of the Hospital Foundation in late January 2023.
-In addition to presenting, Mika performed a medley of his songs, along with a new single, 'Keep It Simple' ft.
-Vianney.
+In addition to presenting, Mika performed a medley of his songs, along with a new single, 'Keep It Simple' featuring Vianney.
 Also performing at the gala were South Korean girl group Blackpink, Pharrell Williams, Pascal Obispo, Kid Cudi, Gautier Capuçon, Khatia Buniatishvili and Daniel Lozakovich.
-During the evening, appeals for donations were launched by the artists: the contributions of each one making it possible to change the daily life of hospitalized children and their families.
+During the evening, appeals for donations were launched by the artists: the contributions of each one making it possible to change the daily life of hospitalised children and their families.
 The show was later broadcast on French TV channel France2.

 Mika hosted Telethon 2024 in France the weekend of 29–30 November, to raise funds for research to cure rare childhood diseases.
 The campaign raised more than €96 million.